-Also the DE89 is a thing of beauty.
+Also, the DE89 is a thing of beauty.
 The chrome finish is almost second to none.
-However the smooth handle does not have good grip.
+However, the smooth handle does not have a good grip.

-The Merkur 34C has the shorter handle with a heavily knurled grip.
-For men who need something with a longer handle then go with the 34C with the barber pole handle.
+The Merkur 34C has a shorter handle with a heavily knurled grip.
+For men who need something with a longer handle, then go with the 34C with the barber pole handle.

 The DE89BL is similar to the DE89LBL except for the handle.
 It does not have any knurling whatsoever – only a smooth finish that looks good but very slippery.